Converting From Rpm To Rad/s

 • RPM (Revolutions Per Minute): This unit directly measures the number of complete rotations an object makes in one minute.
 One revolution means the object has completed a full 360-degree turn around its axis.

 • rad/s (Radians Per Second): This unit measures the angular velocity, or how fast the angle is changing, in radians per second.
 A radian is a unit of angular measurement defined by the ratio of the arc length to the radius of a circle.
 One complete revolution corresponds to 2π radians.
-Therefore, rad/s describes the rate of angular change in terms of radians covered per unit time (second).
+So, rad/s describes the rate of angular change in terms of radians covered per unit time (second).

 The Conversion Formula